kubinka0505/demucs/README.md

 ## MDX Challenge reproduction

-In order to reproduce the results from the Track A and Track B submissions, please check out the [MDX Hybrid Demucs submission][mdx_submission] repo.
+In order to reproduce the results from the Track A and Track B submissions, please check out the [MDX Hybrid Demucs submission][MDX_Submission] repository.